 You can see our full calibration settings here.

-The Sony A80J has a WRGB sub-pixel layout.
-All four are never on at the same time, but you can see some of the blue sub-pixels lit up in this photo.
+The Sony Bravia XR A80J uses a WRGB sub-pixel layout, where all four subpixels are never lit simultaneously.
+You can see some of the blue sub-pixels lit up in this photo.

-As the TV has a near-instantaneous response time, lower-frame-rate content appears to stutter because each frame is static on the screen for a long period of time.
+As the TV has a near-instantaneous response time, lower-frame-rate content appears to stutter because each frame is static on the screen for a long period.

 The Sony A80CJ removes 24p judder from any source, which helps with the appearance of motion in movies.
 There are different settings needed for native apps and 60p/i sources, which you can learn about here.

 The Sony A80CJ supports most resolutions, including proper 4k @ 120Hz.
+Unfortunately, the TV can't do 1440p @ 120Hz.
 Chroma 4:4:4 is displayed properly with 1080p and 4k resolutions, which is important for clear text from a PC.

 The Sony A80J supports most resolutions on the Xbox Series X. It can't do 4k @ 120Hz on the Xbox while 'Enhanced Format (Dolby Vision)' is enabled, so you either have to choose between 4k @ 120Hz games without Dolby Vision or 4k @ 60Hz with it.

-This TV supports enhanced audio return, or eARC, which allows you to pass high quality, lossless audio formats from connected devices through to your home theater receiver or soundbar.
+This Sony A80J supports enhanced audio return, or eARC, which allows you to pass high quality, lossless audio formats from connected devices through to your home theater receiver or soundbar.

 The Sony A80J has good built-in speakers, noticeably better than the Sony A90J OLED, especially concerning bass, which sounds significantly punchier.
-Overall, the sound profile is well balanced, so dialogue sounds clear.
+Overall, the sound profile is well-balanced at moderate volume levels.
+At max volume, the sound loses its balance because bass and midrange frequencies overpower treble, which makes dialogue difficult to understand

 Like the Sony A90J OLED and other 2021 Sony TVs, the A80J runs on Google TV, which replaces Android TV.
-It's a little more streamlined than Android, and it runs very smoothly.
+It's a little more streamlined than Android and runs smoothly.

 The Sony A80J comes with a similar remote to the Sony A90J OLED, but it doesn't have backlighting and comes in a black finish instead of silver.
 It has shortcut keys, and you can use it as a universal remote.